-When pool accidents do occur, a number of defenses will be used by the pool’s owner in an attempt to say you or your loved one were responsible for the accident that led to the subsequent injuries.
-While you may initially think they have no case against you, it is important to remember that California does base many decisions in these cases on pure comparative fault.
+When a pool accident does occur, a number of defenses will be used by the pool’s owner in an attempt to say that you or your loved one were responsible for the accident that led to the subsequent injuries.
+While you may initially think that they have no case against you, it is important to remember that California bases many decisions in these cases on pure comparative fault.

-It is vital you hire a Sherman Oaks accident lawyer who understands pool accident cases and how to present arguments in court that allow victims to gain the compensation they deserve.
-It is imperative that your swimming pool accident lawyer show you in no way contributed to your injuries.
+It is vital that you hire a Sherman Oaks accident lawyer who understands pool accident cases and how to present arguments in court that allow victims to gain the compensation they deserve.
+It is imperative that your swimming pool accident attorney show that you in no way contributed to your injuries.